camille-hdl/website/content/blog/code-unrelated-advice-development-efficiency/index.md

 ## Know common CLI programs enough to be ~~dangerous~~ productive

-Some may consider it code, but I think of them more as tools.
-I reach for them when I need them usually without caring for long-term maintenance.
+Some may consider it code, but I think of them more as disposable tools.
+I reach for them when I need them, usually without caring for long-term maintenance.

 I cannot give an exhaustive list of the times `grep`, `awk` or `xargs` made my work easier in one way or another, but I can select a few: